Estabrook House (Syracuse, New York)

 Estabrook House in Syracuse, New York was built in 1909.
 Along with other Ward Wellington Ward-designed homes in Syracuse, it was listed on the National Register of Historic Places in 1997.
 The home's design includes a gambrel roof and a jettied second story.

-It is located at 819 Comstock Ave. in Syracuse.
+It is currently a private residence.

 The Charles Estabrook Mansion is another Ward home, in Fayetteville outside Syracuse.